IsmailAydin18/cs-303-assingment-2/README.md

 7. 3 will add a new number to end of the array
 8. 4 will delete a number from the array according to the index provided
 9. 5 will break the code and end the program.
+10. Do the same thing for second part of the assginment. (classes part)